robpitcher/TerraformAzureActionTemplate/README.md

 ### mega-linter.yml

-This is a Linter created by GitHub which is capable of checking code in multiple languages.
+Megalinter is a collection of popular linters which is capable of checking code in multiple languages.
 This is helpful for generic templates that may be used with any language.
-More information and configuration options can be found [here](https://github.com/marketplace/actions/super-linter).
+More information and configuration options can be found [here](https://megalinter.io).

 ## Terraform Docs